didip/didip.github.io/markdown/posts/1434380433653410969-why-go-is-beating-the-averages.md

 Given all the arguments above, startup founders, y'all should really consider Go seriously.

 There's so much to win and zero to lose.
 Why wait?
-Switch to <a style="font-size: 17px; font-weight: bold" href="//play.golang.org/" target="_blank">#golang</a> and reap all the benefits now.
+Call <a style="font-size: 17px; font-weight: bold" href="//play.golang.org/" target="_blank">1-800-SWITCH-GO</a> and reap all the benefits now.